 How Santa Rosa Rancheria Tachi Yokut Tribe became more efficient and effective with TeamMate Analytics

-Santa Rosa Rancheria Tachi Yokut Tribe & TeamMate Analytics
+Santa Rosa Rancheria Tachi Yokut Tribe and TeamMate Analytics

 Data analytics have significantly changed the role of internal auditing.
 The ability to provide deeper insights into the inner workings of an organization, improve inefficiencies, and identify risks is critical in today’s increasingly dynamic and volatile business environment.

 For Florandy Lopez, Chief Audit Executive for the Santa Rosa Rancheria Tachi Yokut Tribe, and his eight-person internal audit team, managing millions of data transactions every month is not uncommon.
 The federally recognized Tribe operates two casinos, hotels, gas stations, and other businesses in and around northern California, for which the organization’s internal audit team conducts compliance, operational, and financial audits.

 The casino and gaming industry is one of the most heavily regulated industries in the United States and has substantial reputational risk.
 For these reasons, the Tribal Council understands the value that internal audit delivers to the organization – compliance, detection of irregularities, and opportunities for improvement.
 Meeting those challenges means staying on top of the tremendous volume of data is paramount.